renbinden/alyphen.github.io/_posts/2014-05-17-games-i-want-to-make.md

 **An abstract music/puzzle game**

 This is something I've had in my head for a while.
 As music progresses, you press various combinations of keys and tiles flap out in different directions.
-Levels progress in difficulty,
+Levels progress in difficulty, from triangles, to squares, to pentagons, to hexagons.
+A diificult concept to explain, and I think I won't fully understand how I want it to work till I've tried it.

 **Finish off Harmonic Moon**